mmakaay/home-assistant-configs/doc/BeNext/BeNext_MoLite.md

      and for this the sensor must be awake, so openzwave can retrieve the required meta-data.

+__About the second point__

-About the first point: Below you find log lines that you will find in your OZW_Log.txt log file when the sensor has not yet fully been activated (timestamps omitted for readability) and motion is detected:
+Below you find log lines that you will find in your OZW_Log.txt log file when the sensor has not yet fully been activated (timestamps omitted for readability) and motion is detected:

 ```
 Detail, Node015,   Received: 0x01, 0x0b, 0x00, 0x04, 0x00, 0x0f, 0x03, 0x20, 0x01, 0xff, 0xc1, 0x00, 0xe3